3 months Premium FREE

 📊 Strategy Analysis

-- • Pristine balance sheet with a Net Debt/EBITDA of 0.1x significantly limits financial distress risk and provides tremendous capital allocation flexibility.
+- • Pristine balance sheet with a deeply manageable Net Debt/EBITDA of 0.13x.

 ⚠ What to Watch

-- • Major structural and regulatory risks loom, including the court-mandated unwinding of lucrative Google default search exclusivity, EU DMA compliance margin erosion, and the ongoing US DOJ antitrust lawsuit.
+- • Faces massive structural and regulatory blockades, including the unwinding of Google's lucrative default search exclusivity, strict EU DMA compliance, and a sweeping US DOJ antitrust lawsuit.

 📊 Historical Trends (10 Years)